hayes/pothos/packages/deno/packages/plugin-directives/README.md

 Each of these applies the same 2 directives.
 The first format is preferred, especially when using directives that are sensitive to ordering, or can be repeated multiple times for the same location.

+## Applying directives

+For most locations (On fields and types) the options object for the field or type will have a `directives` option which can be used to define directives.

+To apply `SCHEMA` directives, you can use the `schemaDirectives` option on the `toSchema` method.
+`directives` on `toSchema` is reserved for the Directive implementations.